Table of Contents

 As a boy, Patrick Thornhart experienced the humiliation of growing up in Ireland as the son of "servants" (the disdainful term still then in use by the unenlightened) on a large estate belonging to the wealthy Anglo/Irish industrialist, Lord Smithson-Hyde.
 Patrick’s mother was employed as the cook, and Thornhart Senior worked in the stables.
 While he taught his volatile son the love of horses, young Patrick also learned another lesson... he realized at an early age that the life of a "servant" was not for him!
 His youthful pride forbade him bowing and scraping to the "master"; he refused to demean himself in such a fashion.

-about Sister Birdie with Margaret.
+Patrick reminisces about Sister Birdie to Margaret.

 Video clip courtesy ThorstenKaye.com.
 Used with permission.